pubnub/pubnub-mcp-server/resources/sdk_docs/go_overview.md

 # Go API & SDK Docs v8.1.0

-This guide shows how to set up PubNub in a Go app to send and receive real-time messages.
+Build a "Hello, World" real-time app in Go with PubNub:
+- Initialize the SDK
+- Subscribe and listen for events
+- Publish and receive messages

 ## Overview

-Use the Go SDK to integrate PubNub real-time messaging into your Go applications.
+Use the PubNub Go SDK to add real-time messaging to Go apps (web services, CLI, backends).
+Go’s goroutines and channels support efficient concurrency.

 ## Prerequisites

-- Basic Go knowledge
 - Go 1.11+
-- Go IDE or text editor
 - PubNub account and keyset
+- Basic Go knowledge and a Go IDE/editor

 ## Setup

 ### Get your PubNub keys

-- Sign in or create an account in the PubNub Admin Portal.
+- Sign in or create an account on the PubNub Admin Portal.
-- Create an app and keyset.
-- Retrieve publish and subscribe keys.
-Use separate keysets for dev/prod.
+- Create an app; use the generated publish and subscribe keys (use separate keysets for dev/prod).

 ### Install the SDK

-##### SDK version

-Use the latest SDK version.
+Always use the latest SDK version.

 - go get